 Microbubbles and BACS can be used to sort high volume samples or isolate rare cell populations with high viability. , Akadeum offers cell separation kits for the following cell types:

 Akadeum also offers a Human Red Blood Cell Depletion Kit that can be used to help purify sorted samples.
 This can work in conjunction with other cell separation methods to decontaminate an isolated sample for downstream applications.

 There is also a Streptavidin Microbubbles Kit which scientists can customize with their own biotinylated antibodies.
 This allows for a much wider range of cell populations to be targeted as long as the lab has access to the necessary biomolecules.

 Microbubbles optimize the cell separation process for time, ease, and overall cost.
 Using an efficient method that requires no additional steps or equipment can help to reduce the headache while still delivering accurate results.

-For more information on microbubbles and how they’re used for BACS, download the Ultimate Guide to Microbubble Technology on our resources page.
+For more information on microbubble technology and how they’re used for BACS, download the Ultimate Guide to Microbubble Technology on our resources page.
 This guide provides in-depth information on the processes and principles followed when performing cell separation with microbubbles.

 If you’re still curious about how microbubbles are revolutionizing cell separation and would like to know more, speak with a scientist today.